From BR Bullpen

 - Born June 29, 1956 in San Pedro de Macoris, D.R.

 Biographical Information

 "The best hitter God has made in a long time." - Bill James

 Baseball guru Bill James called Pedro Guerrero the best hitter of the 1980s.
 Pedro had it all - a high batting average (.300 lifetime), high on-base percentage, power, good stolen-base percentage, and above-average range in the outfield.

-When the Los Angeles Dodgers tried to move him to third base (something they have tried to do to many outfielders in Dodger history), his range factor at third was decent but the Dodgers apparently felt he made too many errors.
-Whatever the numbers say, he could never shake off a reputation as an atrocious fielder, both in the outfield and at third base, which is why he ended his career as a first baseman.
+When the Dodgers tried to move him to third base (something they have tried to do to many outfielders in team history), his range factor at third was decent but the Dodgers apparently felt he made too many errors.
+Whatever the numbers say, he could never shake off a reputation as an atrocious fielder, both in the outfield and at third base, which is partly why he ended his career as a first baseman.
 In fact, he had played a lot of infield in the minors, including some time at second base early in his major league career, so trying him at third base was not too far-fetched.